-E. 4. b.
+4. b.
 Cancellation of Scheduled Overtime

-When scheduled overtime occurs on a scheduled day off (ex: Saturday, Sunday, 9/80 day, City Holiday) and is cancelled with less than 24 hours notice, the employee shall receive a payment equivalent to two (2) hours at straight time.
+When scheduled overtime occurs on a scheduled day off (ex: Saturday, Sunday, 9/80-day, 4/10-day, City Holiday) and is cancelled with less than 24 hours notice, the employee shall receive a payment equivalent to two (2) hours at straight time.

-E. 4. c.
+4. c.
 Unscheduled Overtime

-- E. 4. c.
-1.Sick Relief Call Outs (continuous operations employees only): 2 x hourly wage for all Night Shifts (1800-0600) and for Day Shifts on Sundays.
-Employees working Day Shifts (0600- 1800) will be paid 1 1⁄2 x hourly wage. - E. 4. c.
-2.All Other Call Outs: To be a 2 hour minimum at 2 x hour wage.
-Overtime rates are then in accordance with time of day and day of week for anytime past 2 hours. - 4. c.
-3. Holdover Overtime: Unscheduled overtime that is a continuation of the regular workday shall be paid at $1 \frac{1}{2}$ x hourly wage. - E. 4. c.
+- 4. c.
+1. Sick Relief Call Outs (continuous operations employees only): 2 x hourly wage. - 4. c.
+2. All Other Call Outs: To be a 2-hour minimum at 2 x hour wage. - 4. c.
+3. Holdover Overtime: Unscheduled overtime that is a continuation of the regular workday shall be paid at 2 x hourly wage. - 4. c.
 4. After-Hours Calls.
-Electrical and Test Technician Supervisors called after hours to respond to problems or are called for information shall be compensated for two (2) hours minimum at two times (2x) their regular hourly rate of pay..
+Electrical and Test Technician Supervisors called after hours to respond to problems or are called for information shall be compensated for two (2) hours minimum at two times (2x) their regular hourly rate of pay.

-E. 5.
-Overtime Pay - Call Back
+5. Overtime Pay - Call Back

-- 5. a.
-When an employee is called back to work or is called to work on a day when he/she would normally be off duty, or is called to work on a shift to which he/she is not assigned, he/she shall be paid a minimum of two (2) hours at the rate of two (2) times their regular hourly compensation even though he/she works less than two hours regardless of length of notice. - E. 5. b.
+5. a.
+When an employee is called back to work or is called to work on a day when he/she would normally be off duty, or is called to work on a shift to which he/she is not assigned, he/she shall be paid a minimum of two (2) hours at the rate of two (2) times their regular hourly compensation even though he/she works less than two hours regardless of length of notice.

+- 5. b.
 If a call back proceeds into a regularly scheduled shift, the regular shift is compensated at one and one-half (11⁄2) times their regular hourly compensation, unless less than two (2) hours are worked preceding the start of the shift or more than 24 hours' notice is given at which time their regular shift is compensated at straight time.
-When an employee is called to work less than two (2) hours before the start of this assigned shift, he/she shall be paid a minimum of two (2) hours of pay at the rate of two (2) times their regular hourly compensation.
+When an employee is called to work less than two (2) hours before the start of this assigned shift, he/she shall be paid a minimum of two (2) hours of pay at the rate of two (2) times their regular hourly compensation, and the remainder of their regularly scheduled shift is compensated at straight time. - 5. c.
+All employees will be compensated from the time they report to work; plus, for all employees who are not subject to shift and/or stand-by pay, the City will provide an additional 30 minutes of compensation at the appropriate above rate.
+They will be expected to respond directly to the BWP campus.